Increasing Global South Participation in Development Economics

 PEP Working Paper forthcoming

-- Southern-Authored Journal Publications: Analysis of Submissions to the Review of Development Economics
+- Challenges in Publishing for the Developing World: An Analysis of Submissions to The Review of Development Economics

 Andrew McKay (Managing Editor, Review of Development Economics)